-- 8.1 Annually approve budget and ensure resources are allocated to achieve desired results. - 8.2 Annually approve the five-year capital plan and review facilities master plan.
-Submit the five-year capital plan to the Ministry of Education by the due date. - 8.3 Authorize, by resolution, the borrowing of required monies to cover necessary expenditures while waiting for revenues. - 8.4 Approve the submission of capital projects to the Ministry of Education. including emergency block capital projects. - 8.5 Appoint an auditor and set the terms of engagement. - 8.6 Receive the audit report and the management letter and ensure quality indicators are met. - 8.7 Monitor revenues and expenditures on a monthly basis. - 8.8 Set the mandate for employee group negotiations. - 8.9 Ratify memoranda of agreement with bargaining units. - 8.10 Review and approve compensation for out-of-scope staff as per contracts. - 8.11 Approve emergency expenditures over \$100,000.00 in excess of the budget.
+- 8.1 Annually approve budget and ensure resources are allocated to achieve desired results. - 8.2 Annually approve the five-year capital plan and review facilities master plan. - 8.3 Authorize, by resolution, the borrowing of required monies to cover necessary expenditures while waiting for revenues. - 8.4 Approve the submission of capital projects to the Ministry of Education. including emergency block capital projects. - 8.5 Appoint an auditor and set the terms of engagement. - 8.6 Receive the audit report and the management letter and ensure quality indicators are met. - 8.7 Monitor revenues and expenditures on a monthly basis. - 8.8 Set the mandate for employee group negotiations. - 8.9 Review and approve, within the second year of the Board's four year mandate, the Trustee Guidelines 2014. - 8.10 Review and approve compensation for out-of-scope staff as per contracts. - 8.11 Approve emergency expenditures over \$100,000.00 in excess of the budget.
 (The Board authorizes the Director to approve emergency expenditures under \$100,000.00.)